BCAAs: benefits, dosage, contraindications

 Metabolic

 BCAAs, particularly leucine, act as signaling molecules to stimulate protein synthesis.
-In fact, leucine, more so than isoleucine and valine, has a regulatory effect on muscle protein metabolism.
+Indeed, leucine, more than isoleucine and valine, has a regulatory effect on muscle protein metabolism.
 BCAAs also stimulate protein synthesis in adipose tissue and the liver.
-At the heart level, they appear to have a specific anabolic effect on cardiac protein metabolism.
-Moreover, BCAAs seem to stimulate insulin release by pancreatic islet cells, which is necessary for the maximal stimulation of protein synthesis.
-The sensitivity of BCAAs to stimulate protein synthesis seems to decrease with age.
+In the heart, they appear to have a specific anabolic effect on cardiac protein metabolism.
+In addition, BCAAs appear to stimulate the release of insulin by pancreatic islet cells, which is necessary for the maximal stimulation of protein synthesis.
+The sensitivity of BCAAs to stimulate protein synthesis appears to decrease with age.

 Usages associés